- Can you start the FAFSA and save it in progress?

 - A student is living with grandparents, who are also the student’s legal guardians.
 Does the student need to put the grandparents’ information on the FAFSA?

-If the grandparents have legal guardianship as determined by a court in the student’s state of residence, then the student will be considered independent.
+If the grandparents have legal guardianship as determined by a court in the student’s state of residence, then the student will be considered independent and does not need to include the grandparent information.

 - A student was kicked out of the home and no longer has contact with the parents.
 How is the FAFSA filed without parent information?